-Tulu Reading Drive Bridges Youth with Cultural Roots in Coastal Karnataka
+Tulu reading drive bridges youth with cultural roots in coastal Karnataka

 Live

-Mangaluru: Senior writer and retired lecturer Bhaskar Rai Kukkuvalli said that reading Tulu literary works helps one understand the cultural life of...
+Senior writer and retired lecturer Bhaskar Rai Kukkuvalli said that reading Tulu literary works helps one understand the cultural life of Tulu Nadu...

 Kukkuvalli observed that literature serves as a bridge between generations, enabling the youth to rediscover local wisdom and cultural values through reading.
 “Language and literature are not just tools of communication—they are windows to our collective memory and identity,” he remarked.